The Cartels and Leniency Review: Mexico

 Mexico was the first country to have a complete ban on monopolies added to its Constitution (in 1857).
 Notwithstanding, there was neither a competition policy nor any supplementary law to regulate such a ban.
 The current 1917 Constitution reiterated the ban on monopolies and added that 'the law will punish severely and the authority will prosecute efficiently . . . any combination of [companies or individuals] that effectively causes consumers to pay exaggerated prices'.
 The wording of Article 28 of the 1917 Constitution authorised an aggressive approach to banning and punishing cartel behaviour.
 Despite such a strong mandate, the supplementary laws that regulated Article 28 of the Constitution dated 1926, 1931 and 1934 were rarely applied and failed to create an effective competition authority, a true state policy on competition and an efficient fight against cartels.
 Although the 1931 Federal Criminal Code provided for some crimes addressed to individuals and related to monopolistic matters (including cartels), in reality they were vaguely drafted, notably unconstitutional and have rarely been applied in practice, at least during the past 88 years.

 In fact, Mexico had been slow to follow free-market principles on competition.
-By 1950, Mexico had enacted a post-Second World War law that entitled the executive branch (president) to determine maximum prices of certain products, which resulted in an extensive list and certainly most basic products falling within such a price list.
-This reduced competition, created national private monopolies and gave rise a significant growth of state monopolies.
+By 1950, Mexico had enacted a post-Second World War law that entitled the executive branch (president) to determine maximum prices of certain products, which resulted in an extensive list, with most basic products falling within that price list.
+This reduced competition, created national private monopolies and gave rise to a significant growth in state monopolies.
 As such, it was not uncommon for the executive branch to gather the views of competitors to determine a maximum price for essential products of the economy.
 In this context, fair competition meant that competitors were coordinated and sought the protection of the state to order the market and fight inflation.
 This state of mind of competitors had a pervasive effect since fair competition was identified with competition coordination and not with free market principles.

 This business culture prevailed until the rules of the game changed dramatically with the enactment of the first-ever 1993 Federal Economic Competition Law, which installed efficiency-oriented principles in the new legislation, thereby departing from government intervention in the economy and leaving business decisions to free markets.
 Cartel behaviour under the 1993 Federal Economic Competition Law was heavily punished, but there were several drawbacks.
 Fines, although considerable, were not sufficiently dissuasive.
 There were no leniency programmes available (they first appeared in 2006).
 Class actions were not available (they first appeared in 2011).
-Cartel behaviour – as set out in the competition statute – was not specifically deemed criminal behaviour until express amendments to the Federal Criminal Code in 2011 and 2014.
-Private damages actions were rare, and the only two at the time were decided adversely to plaintiffs.
+Cartel behaviour, as set out in the competition statute, was not specifically deemed criminal behaviour until express amendments were made to the Federal Criminal Code in 2011 and 2014.
+Private damages actions were rare, and the only two at the time resulted in adverse decisions for the plaintiffs.

 Moreover, the competition authority was connected with the Ministry of Economy and the Executive Branch, undermining its independence.
 And as the competition authority had the sole power to investigate and direct proceedings, and decide and hear internal appeals, this was criticised for clustering too much power in the competition authority and undermining due process and constitutional impartiality principles.
 Equally, the competition authority was understaffed for tackling the significant sectors of, and actors in, the Mexican economy, such as the telecoms and broadcasting sector, which accounted for much of the authority's resources and time, leaving little time for Mexico's other industries.